LLNL/sundials/doc/superbuild/source/developers/style_guide/Documentation.rst

 :ref:`Style.Documentation.UserCallable`) with one exception.
-As :external+sphinx:rst:dir:`c:macro` does not include the parameter types, the types should be included in the parameter descriptions when relevant i.e., when the macro is a wrapper to function (see :c:macro:`SUNLogError`).
+As :external+sphinx:rst:dir:`c:macro` does not include the parameter types, the types should be included in the parameter descriptions when relevant i.e., when the macro is a wrapper to function (see :c:macro:`SUNLogInfo`).
 For example,

 .. code-block:: rst